2020 Colonial Pipeline oil spill: Cleanup efforts through 2020

 On September 25, multiple news sources reported that the NCDEQ had issued a citation in the form of a notice of violation to the company, stating that samples of groundwater in the area contained levels of chemicals introduced by the spill that were higher than state-acceptable standards.
 These chemicals included benzene, ethylbenzene, toluene, and xylene, with the former being considered a carcinogen.
 As part of the citation, the company was required to restore the local groundwater to acceptable levels.
 Additionally, the company was given a deadline of January 20, 2021, to submit a comprehensive report on the incident.
-By the first week of November, the NCDEQ was also asking the company to update its estimate, believing that the 272,580 gallons was still too low of an estimate.
+By the first week of November, the NCDEQ was also asking the company to update its estimate, believing that the 272,580 gallons was still too low an estimate.
 By this time, the company had recovered about 267,313 U.S.gal and further efforts were removing an additional 3,000 U.S.gal to 5,000 U.S.gal per day.
 Around the same time, the company removed a portion of the damaged pipe that had caused the spill in order to do metallurgical studies on it.

 By November 12, the NCDEQ reported that roughly 311,000 U.S.gal had been collected from the site, making it the largest gasoline spill in the state's history.
 By this time, the company had drilled about 100 wells to identify the extent of the spill and reported that it did not appear to be growing in size past what the company defined as the affected area.
 By this point, in addition to the gasoline, the company had excavated about 4,000 ST of contaminated soil, which they were transporting to the Charlotte Motor Speedway Landfill in Concord, North Carolina.
 Meanwhile, collected gasoline was sent to a recycling company in Ohio, while contaminated water was sent to a recovery facility in Asheboro, North Carolina.
 The company dealt with gasoline vapors by using high-powered vacuums and on-site flame oxidizers to burn off the fumes.
 By December 31, the company estimated that the size of the spill was 492,339 U.S.gal.